DanielMistrik/Subway-Learner/journal.md

 work but is quite noisy.
 The feature function will have to do some primitive linear projection backed up by the data it gets from the actual reward function or some kind of outlier detection.
 Next step is player identification.

+For player identification, while I could do the template matching I did with the play button I realized that it is too unreliable.
+Instead I decided to look for a unique characteristic in the character, which turned out to be the colour of their hoodie.
+I found the mean of all pixels with the coordinates and it gave me a very reliable prediction of where the player is.
+Next up is obstacle identification which I might do with template matching of the colouring like with the player.